BUILDING BASE CAMP

 Project Elephant Base Camp represents the single biggest investment in the history of Blackpool Zoo.

-The state of the art facility has been specially designed around the complex welfare needs of the mammoth species.
+The state of the art facility has been specifically designed around the complex welfare needs of the mammoth species.

 INDOOR COMMUNAL AREA